What World Letter Writing Day Means for Students

 In the 1990s, Simpkin set out to interview Australia’s most impactful figures.
 The artist and author noticed that the stories of those who had made significant contributions to Australian culture were going untold, and not being properly documented.
 To get into contact with the notables, Simpkin sent out dozens of letters, and over a span of eight years, was able to interview 80 notable figures.

 Letters served as a pathway to greater understanding and deeper knowledge not only for the author himself, but for thousands of readers who picked up a copy of his best-selling book, Australian Legends.
 Whether written to someone far away or someone close, letters can serve as great tools in the pursuit of knowledge for both senders and recipients.
 Letters can be a powerful key to unlocking useful information and exchanging important points.

-Our writing practice workbooks help students build core writing skills that enable them to better express and understand critical written concepts.
-The workbooks are designed to complement students’ primary English/Language Arts curriculum by providing extra practice in the areas of narrative, opinion, and information writing.
+Our writing student editions help students build core writing skills that enable them to better express and understand critical written concepts.
+The student editions are designed to complement students’ primary English/Language Arts curriculum by providing extra practice in the areas of narrative, opinion, and information writing.

-The Building Writers workbooks directly align with current, grade-level standards and can be used universally with any English/Language Arts curriculum.
+The Building Writers student editions directly align with current, grade-level standards and can be used universally with any English/Language Arts curriculum.
 Teachers using Building Writers do not have to worry about searching for mismatched materials to support ELA instruction or learning an entirely new writing curriculum.

 Like best-selling author and World Letter Writing Day founder Richard Simkin, your students can also use writing to connect with people and places that hold knowledge that they have yet to explore.
 Your students harbor information that when shared, can benefit themselves, you as an educator, and the world around them.
 Helping your students strengthen their writing skills is the one of the first steps to building confident communicators who are unafraid to share their ideas with the world.